jakerella/jordankasper.com/content/posts/an-overview-of-the-open-source-ecosystem.md

 However, the "single point of failure" issue is not just about the contributors, it also manifests in some upstream dependencies that many, many code projects rely on.
 When one of these critical - and [often small](https://xkcd.com/2347/) - projects faulters, the entire system can get thrown into chaos.
 This was put on display in 2016 when [an 11-line code library was abruptly unpublished](https://www.theregister.com/2016/03/23/npm_left_pad_chaos/) resulting in thousands of downstream projects failing to build properly.

+The best mitigation for this risk is to either change to a better supported library, or possibly to create a fork and maintain it.
+There are cases where an otherwise unsupported piece of code has been forked and then that fork becomes the primary library in use for that purpose.

 #### Lax Software Development Processes

 For older, larger open source projects, especially those maintained by larger companies, there is usually a fairly standard software development lifecycle that includes the processes many companies would follow for their own code.
 This could include automated testing, scanning of code for quality and security issues, and a thorough code review step.